vishvAsa/AgamaH_shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/tantrasAraH/06_kAlAdhvaprakAshanam.md

 <details><summary>Hemendra</summary>

 The samāna, while wandering along the eight different directions, causes the knowing subject to imitate the activities of the superintending deities of the quarters. [^97]

+[^97]:

+    The superintending deities of directions are ten.
+They are Indra, Vahni, Yama, and so on.
+They rotate in a cyclic order and as a result, limited souls act in accordance with the nature of these deities.
+Sometimes they are morbid, sometimes they are haughty, sad, elated, happy, unhappy, etc.+++(5)+++
 </details>